TheSheepfolder/WiimoteThing/README.md

 WiimoteThing is built upon [WiinUSoft and WiinUPro](https://github.com/KeyPuncher/WiinUPro), but not forked because the changes are too significant and messy.
 All credit for connecting Wiimotes in general and most of the UI goes to [KeyPuncher](https://github.com/KeyPuncher).

 This version of WiimoteThing is based on [Myst/Meowmaritus's original version](https://github.com/Meowmaritus/WiimoteThing), with the original ViGEmBus code done by [MWisBest in their fork/issue](https://github.com/Meowmaritus/WiimoteThing/issues/9).
-[Aida-Enna](https://github.com/Aida-Enna) merged the ViGEmBus code and built releases for it, and now [TheNathannator](https://github.com/TheNathannator) maintains it.
+[Aida-Enna](https://github.com/Aida-Enna) merged the ViGEmBus code and built releases for it, [TheNathannator](https://github.com/TheNathannator) suped it up, and [Evilvir-us](https://github.com/Evilvir-us) modified their cool stuff for his own purposes.